sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

     + Cajori, F. 1993.
 A History of Mathematical Notation, New York: Dover Reprints.
 (Original published in two volumes by Open Court in London in 1929.)
     + Louis H. Kauffman.
 [The Mathematics of Charles Sanders Peirce](https://homepages.math.uic.edu/~kauffman/)

-   We will also read from the original resources;